jmau111-org/threat_model_streamers/README.md

 * app-based 2FA/MFA (double/multi-factor authentication) everywhere (SMS should be avoided unless it's the only one method available)
 * password managers to generate and autofill **long and random** passwords on your different accounts
-* advanced backup strategies (requires a budget), including offline backups if possible
+* advanced backup strategies (may require a budget), including offline backups if possible
 * secured hardware (don't use cheap wireless accessories)
 * adblocker (may sound paradoxical for a streamer ^^) and [uBlock origin](https://ublockorigin.com/)
 * keep your machine and applications up-to-date and use anti-malware solutions